javinoram/ChileanWeatherCheck/README.md

-# Chilean Weather Check
+# Weather Check
-Bash aplication to check the weather in Chile, using the Chile Navy Weather Service for data.
+Bash aplication to check the weather in different countries in latinamerica.
+1. The "Dirección Meteorológica de Chile" for Chile.
+2. The "Servicio Meteorológico Nacional" for Argentina

-## Execute the program
+## Workflow of the program
-To execute the applicacion, you must use *bash main.sh*, and after that, fill via console the required inputs.
-To get the data, the code use *curl* command, in some cases, the programs will not return something because the Navy service.
+The workflow is simple, an menu that display the possible countries, after selecting one, an menu of the different provinces/regions of the country is display and the user can choose one of then, after choosing one, the temperature will be display.

+All the information is download from the official meteorological web sites of the goberment of each country.